Careers at War Child

 Our Programmes and Advocacy team is made up of specialist teams dedicated to programme quality, programme funding and operations, policy and advocacy.
-Our colleagues working in our country programmes are based in one of our five countries of operation in Iraq, Afghanistan, Democratic Republic of Congo, Yemen and Central African Republic.
+Our colleagues working in our country programmes are based in one of our six countries of operation in Iraq, Afghanistan, Democratic Republic of Congo, Ukraine, Yemen and Central African Republic.
 We look forward to a world in which the lives of children are no longer torn apart by war.
 This is a vision that can only be realised through the collective actions of children themselves, communities and their leaders, organisations like War Child, governments and key decision makers.

 Our Resources team is made up of three specialist teams in finance and IT, people and achievement, and audit and compliance.
 Our support functions are essential for the successful delivery of our mission, to protect, educate and stand up for the rights of children caught up in war.

 We offer a lively, collaborative, creative and supportive working environment. people are supported to engage in a balanced work and personal life, enabling them to flourish and reach their potential.
 Our aim is for a flexible working culture to be the norm in how we do things and for this to help us deliver our mission.
 Therefore, from day one, we are happy to consider flexible working requests.

 - Flexible working – all our people are able to request flexible working, regardless of their length of service.

 - Salary – we offer a competitive salary based on defined job roles and grades.

 - Annual leave - 28 days (pro-rata), plus bank holidays which increases by one day per year on your work anniversary, up to a maximum of 33 days.